-It's 2021, & Matt Damon Just Realized Homophobic Slurs Aren't Funny
+Matt Damon Says He's Never Used A Homophobic Slur In His Personal Life

 Over the weekend, Matt Damon bravely announced that, thanks to the help of his daughter, he is no longer using homophobic slurs.
-In an interview with The Sunday Times to promote his new movie Stillwater, Damon spoke at length about how his four daughters taught him that the F-word was no longer acceptable.
+In an interview with The Sunday Times to promote his new movie Stillwater, Damon spoke at length about how his daughter taught him that the F-word was no longer acceptable.

 "The word that my daughter calls the 'f-slur for a homosexual' was commonly used when I was a kid, with a different application," Damon explained to The Times on Sunday.
 "I made a joke, months ago, and got a treatise from my daughter.
 She left the table.
 I said, 'Come on, that's a joke!
 I say it in the movie 'Stuck On You!'
 She went to her room and wrote a very long, beautiful treatise on how that word is dangerous.
 I said, 'I retire the f-slur!'
 I understood."
 He also noted in the interview that he shared the story "as part of a wider conversation about changes in modern masculinity."

-Note: Update: On Tuesday, Matt Damon issued a statement in response to an interview with The Sunday Times where he had reportedly described using the F-slur in his recent past.
-According to Damon, though, the article misconstrued what he said, and he claims that he has never used that word in his "personal life."